My cousin Denisa and I arrived by bus at Stazione Termini, which is the main train station in Rome, and walked to Hotel Columbia, only minutes away.

 It didn’t take much to realize that if I waited in the travel agency line, we’d miss our train, so I told Denisa that I was going to try a kiosk (anything automated in Italy is also a bit of a nightmare from my experience).
 I immediately found the Leonardo Express tickets on the touchscreen menu, but it was so hard to make the selections as the screen wasn’t working correctly!
 It was agonizing to try to press the selections because half the time it would activate the wrong selection.

 I was sweating at this point as our train was leaving within a few minutes and I was still fighting with a machine.
 Denisa stood by, cool, calm and collected (how does she do it?)

 Finally, I arrived at the screen to pay, but couldn’t find a place to buy two tickets instead of one!
 I was going to have to do it all over again!
 Quickly, I inserted my credit card, error, it wouldn’t take my card as it didn’t have a chip!
 I turned to Denisa and said, “Hurry, I need your credit card and pin!”
-She swiftly handed it to me and whispered her pin, and I in turn whisked it into the machine–too late, the system had timed out!
+She swiftly handed it to me and whispered her pin to me, and I in turn whisked it into the machine–too late, the system had timed out!
 It had literally been seconds!
 I’d never seen anything ‘time-out’ so quickly in my life.

 Attempt to buy tickets #5 (success)!

 I was truly frustrated by this point, and I think Denisa was finally getting worried, too.
 I eventually managed to get the stupid machine to spit out two tickets, and we were off literally running through the station!